Gianfranco Gallone

 Gianfranco Gallone (born April 20, 1963) is an Italian prelate of the Catholic Church and a diplomat of the Holy See.

 Biography

 Gianfranco Gallone was born in Ceglie Messapica on 20 April 1963.
 He was ordained a priest for the Diocese of Oria on 3 September 1988.

+After his ordination, he earned a degree in canon law and the licentiate in liturgy.